EllaBrands/stanDev/Developer-Process.md

 2. A pull request should be unit-tested, `make test-unit`, at the very least.
 If your code touches anything that goes into distributions, a pull request should test the distributions, `make test-distributions`.

-3. Anyone can review a pull request and comment on it.
-When reviewing a pull request we want to verify:
+3. Anyone can code review a pull request.
+[Jenkins](http://d1m1s1b1.stat.columbia.edu:8080) will verify that all tests pass (this may take hours).

-- Jenkins will run tests.

-- Code review.

--